 Have you heard the riddle where a man has to cross a river with a wolf, a goat and a cabbage (there are several alternate versions)?
 He can only take one item across at a time and can’t leave either the wolf with the goat or the goat with the cabbage if they are to survive the trip.

-If you solve it, you save the goat and the cabbage, so this phrase refers to resolving a situation without having to compromise any aspect.
+If you solve it, you save both goat and cabbage, so this phrase refers to resolving a situation without having to compromise any aspect.

 You’d be forgiven for a moment of confusion if an Italian exclaimed this to you with no horses in sight.
 An approximate translation would be ‘we’ve nearly made it’ or more idiomatically ‘we’re out of the woods’.